 Native Hawaiians (the Indigenous people of Hawai'i, including those who do and those who do not qualify for a DHHL lease) and native Hawaiians (those "Native Hawaiians" who do qualify for a DHHL lease) should be included in each of the steps above in light of the specific trust obligations of agencies such as DHHL.
-Native Hawaiian legal and policy experts will help facilitate the data gathering process to ensure the inclusion of Native Hawaiian voices, and analysis of the results specific to Native Hawaiians and native Hawaiians.
+Native Hawaiian legal and policy experts will help facilitate the data gathering process to ensure the inclusion of Native Hawaiians.
 Targeted policy review of applicable laws and background materials as well as stakeholder interviews will be conducted in consultation with Participants to address specific questions, including those related to the provision of rental housing for DHHL beneficiaries